Major Change FAQ

 If you are an international student who has an international sponsorship or scholarship, you should take time to connect with the Office of International Services to ensure that these sources of funding do not require you to pursue a specific type of degree program.

-If you have military-related benefits, contact the Center for Veteran and Military students to find out if changing your major will impact your education benefits.
+If you have military-related benefits, contact the Center for Veteran and Military Students to find out if changing your major will impact your education benefits.

 If you have completed a lot of coursework or have a lot of transfer, test, or ACP credit, you should meet with an advisor to discuss how much additional coursework will be required for your new major.
 Financial aid may be impacted if you accumulate too many credits toward your undergraduate degree.